GabrielVeiga1/GabrielVeiga1/README.md

 I'm a Data Analyst.

 **Current Stack**
-Main language: 'MySql' and 'Python
+Main language: 'MySql' and 'Python'
+Ide: 'VSCODE' and 'Replit'